mageprince/magento2-buynow/README.md

     php bin/magento setup:di:compile
     php bin/magento setup:static-content:deploy

-# Notice
+# ⚠️ Notice

-We do not provide support for placing the Buy Now button on related, upsell, wishlist, or any other locations, as it requires overriding core phtml files, which isn't a good idea for an extension. <b>Please be aware that many paid or free versions of the Buy Now module override these core files</b>.
-Instead, use this piece of code to add the Buy Now button to custom product templates.
+We do not provide support for placing the Buy Now button on related products, upsell blocks, wishlist, or any other custom locations, as this would require overriding Magento core .phtml files — something we strongly advise against in extension development.
+Many free and paid Buy Now modules override core files, which can lead to maintenance and upgrade issues.

+# Add Buy Now in custom template

+If you wish to add the button to custom product templates, use following code snippet:

     $buyNowBtnHtml = $this->getLayout()
         ->createBlock(\Mageprince\BuyNow\Block\Product\ListProduct::class)